rescript-react-native/rescript-react-native.github.io/docs/index.md

 It is often said that writing ReactJS code feels like "just using JavaScript".
 The same applies to _ReScript React_ with _ReScript React Native_: you will feel
-like you are "just using Reason".
+like you are "just using ReScript".

 ## How to use _ReScript React Native_ ?